The Good and the Bad of .NET Framework Programming

 ASP.NET.
 While the previous two components are designed for desktop engineering ASP.NET is used to develop dynamic websites and web applications.
-There is the Common Language Runtime (CLR) in its core that gives the opportunity for developers to write ASP.NET code using different .NET languages that we discuss below.
+There is the Common Language Runtime (CLR) in its core that gives developers the opportunity to write ASP.NET code using different .NET languages that we discuss below.

 Base Class Library (BCL) provides the most common functionality like classes in namespaces and is the core of the Framework Class Library (FCL), a set of reusable interfaces, classes, and value types that are closely integrated with the Common Language Runtime (CLR).
 The combination of FCL and CLR constitute the .NET Framework.
 The base class library also includes ADO.NET, data access technology used by developers to access databases.

-As .NET Framework supports only Windows-based devices and the need for a cross-platform package occurred.
+As .NET Framework supports only Windows-based devices, there was a need for a cross-platform package.

 The third implementation is called Xamarin and is used for mobile applications and Mac products.
-Originally, Xamarin was designed independently from Microsoft and was a proprietary product until Microsoft acquired it in 2016 making a fully open source branch of the .NET platform.
+Originally, Xamarin was designed independently from Microsoft and was a proprietary product.
+Then Microsoft acquired it in 2016 making it a fully open source branch of the .NET platform.
 Xamarin uses the Mono runtime and a version of the .NET Framework adjusted to work with APIs for iOS, Android, and Xamarin.Mac.
 To get an elaborate overview of this product, check our Xamarin pros and cons article.

 All runtimes use a common infrastructure that makes the entire ecosystem work.
 It provides runtime components, languages, and compilers.

-In 2016 Microsoft also introduced .NET Standard, a library that combines APIs from .NET Framework, .NET Core, and Xamarin allowing engineers to use a single base class library rather than mastering three different ones related to each .NET implementation.
-This step unified the ecosystem and brought a higher consistency into reusing components across different platforms.
+In 2016 Microsoft also introduced .NET Standard, a library that combines APIs from .NET Framework, .NET Core, and Xamarin allowing engineers to use a single base-class library rather than mastering three different ones related to each .NET implementation.
+This step unified the ecosystem and brought a higher consistency to reusing components across different platforms.

 .NET ecosystem after 2016